-On 22 May, the day after the counter attack, 7 RTR mounted a successful counter-attack at Souchez, seven miles North of Arras, before withdrawing, severely bloodied to Carvin where a composite force was formed from the remaining serviceable tanks of both regiments.
+On 23 May, less than 48 hours after the counter attack, 7 RTR mounted a successful defence at Souchez, seven miles North of Arras, before withdrawing, severely bloodied to Carvin where a composite force was formed from the remaining serviceable tanks of both regiments.

-The severely mauled remnants of the Fourth, less the crews of the battle-worthy tanks, crossed the Channel on 27 May in the "Mona's Isle", an Isle of Man Ferry.
-Shelled from the shore and dive bombed, RSM Sinclair (featured in slide 8 of Chapter 2)was among the 23 killed.
+The remnants of the Fourth and the Seventh less the men of the composite force, crossed the Channel on 27 May in the "Mona's Isle", an Isle of Man Ferry .
+Others crossed the channel on the King Orry, another former Isle-of-Man steam packet.
+Shelled from the shore and strafed by up to 6 Messerschmitt fighters, RSM Sinclair (featured in slide 8 of Chapter 2) was among the 23 killed.
 Most of the dead were buried near Dover.

 Liddell Hart comments: "It may well be asked whether two battalions have ever had such a tremendous effect on history as 4 RTR and 7 RTR achieved by their action at Arras.
 Their effect in saving the British Army from being cut off from its escape port provides ample justification for the view that if two well equipped armoured divisions had been available the Battle of France might also have been saved."